mintlayer/mintlayer-core/node-daemon/docs/RPC.md

 Parameters:
 ```
-{
-    "max_size": String with units, such as MB/KB/GB, or integer for bytes,
+{ "max_size": String with units, such as MB/KB/GB, or integer for bytes }
-}
 ```

 Returns: